CleverCloud/doc.clever-cloud.com/runtimes/elixir/elixir.md

 ## Build, deployment phases and custom configuration

-When we push our code to the Clever Cloud remote provided, the following commands are run
+Once you push your code to the Clever Cloud remote provided, the following commands are run:
 ```
 $ mix deps.get
 $ mix deps.compile